 The committee acts on behalf of the students and organizations by listening to the needs, problems and disagreements; then proceeding through proper channels to a solution.
 With the support of the Special Student Services Committee, ideas and new programs have become realities.
 It has and will continue to bring about many needed changes on the campus of Boise State University.

 The committee membership is comprised of interested students, faculty, and staff.
 Anyone with an interest is a member - a voting member.
-For further information, contact the Co-Chairmen: Ray Rodriquez (Advisor, Career and Financial Services, 385-1445) and Dr. Patricia Dorman (Chairman of the Department of Societal and Urban Studies, 385-3406).
+For further information contact Student Advisory and Special Services, 385-1583, Room 114, Administration Building.